anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

   keys can be set up by such an AS as described in the ACE OSCORE profile {{-ace-oscore}}.

-In consequence, for a DoC server to be discoverable via DDR {{-ddr}} and DNR {{-dnr}}, both transfer protocol and type and parameters for the security parameter need to be provided in the svcParams field of these mechanisms, which this document will discuss.
+In consequence, for a DoC server to be discoverable via DDR {{-ddr}} and DNR {{-dnr}}, both transfer protocol and type and parameters for the security parameter need to be provided in the SvcParams field of these mechanisms, which this document will discuss.

 ## Problems